 Call me an irredeemable sap, but it’s time since a restaurant has moved me as much as Hjem.
 I try to avoid using ‘passionate’ as a description, abused as it is by the kind of corporate communications that are the very antithesis of the word.
 But there really is no escaping it here.
 The duo go about their work, humming along to an endearingly eccentric soundtrack (Elton John, Lynn Anderson…), then they’re up at 6am for the breakfast shift.
 It’s the sort of restaurant that makes me remember why I love this job and makes me believe that all is right with the world.

-MARINA O’LAUGHLIN is a food critic for The Times.
+MARINA O’LAUGHLIN is a food critic.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.

 This article has also been published in The Times.